Camping With a Baby Like a Pro

 To go camping with a baby you will need more preparation time.
 You have to plan your trip, your Baby Camping Gear and your camping spot carefully as well as do more packing.
 I will write everything you need to pack in my notes below.

 What about my car?
-Do I need to rent a van?
+Do I need to have a van?

 I know that many like to pack almost everything they own when camping.
 When we first started to go camping as a family, we drive in our Nissan Versa, which is very small and compact.
 Despite how small our car is, we have room for everything we need.
 So don’t worry if you don’t have an SUV or a big van.